 Staff at Zojoji Kaikan (the temple office) will guide you to the accessible route.
-Wheelchair users can use the Zojoji Kaikan elevator to access the Daiden (Main Hall) from for details on fees, hours, holidays, etc.) 9:00 - 17:00 Tokyo Tower About A beloved Tokyo symbol since its opening in 1958.
+Wheelchair users can use the Zojoji Kaikan elevator to access the Daiden (Main Hall) from

+TEL 03-3432-1431

+Free entry to grounds (fee required to enter some areas; inquire for details on fees, hours, holidays, etc.) 9:00 - 17:00

+Tokyo Tower

+About

+A beloved Tokyo symbol since its opening in 1958.
 At 333 meters in height, the view from its observatories is a must-see.
 The 250-meter high Special Observatory has been newly opened as the "Top Deck."
 You can enjoy the two observation decks by participating in the "Top Deck Tour," an interactive observation tour that must be reserved in advance.

 Extensive infant-friendly facilities.
 The attraction is well-staffed.
+TEL 03-3433-5111

-MAIN DECK: ¥1,200 (discounts may be available for customers with impairments; inquire for details.)
-Tokyo Tower Top Deck Tour: ¥3,000 (same day purchase), ¥2,800 (advance purchase) Observatories open 9:00 - 23:00 (Last entry times vary by facility.) × None
+MAIN DECK: ¥1,200 Tokyo Tower Top Deck Tour: ¥3,000 (same day purchase), ¥2,800 (advance purchase) both have discounts for the disabled please refer to HP Observatories open 9:00 - 23:00 (Last entry times vary by facility.)